Learning to sew

 are you a complete beginner or you have some experience and what is your ambition?

 Why do you want to learn how to sew?
-Are you going to sew for yourself and family, or you plan to work with clients?
+Are you going to sew for yourself and your family, or you plan to work with clients?
 Anyway, you don’t need to start with everything a professional sewer has.
 You can always add something up later.

 A sewing project is not a scary thing.
 It actually is a very fun and rewarding process.
 Any form of creation feeds the human soul and this is true for a sewing project, too.
 Whatever goes wrong can be repaired, or replaced.
 To learn how to sew would require some practice until you get a grasp on what you do.
 But once you get it, it is there forever.
 If you get stuck somewhere along the way, don’t hesitate to ask for assistance.
 Drop me a line below and I will be happy to help.